ashmistalin/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1 .
-Import the standard libraries.
+1 .Import the standard libraries.
-2 .
-Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.
+2 .Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.
-3 .
-Import LabelEncoder and encode the dataset.
+3 .Import LabelEncoder and encode the dataset.
-4 .
-Import LogisticRegression from sklearn and apply the model on the dataset.
+4 .Import LogisticRegression from sklearn and apply the model on the dataset.
-5 .
-Predict the values of array.
+5 .Predict the values of array.
-6 .
-Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
+6 .Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
-7 .
-Apply new unknown values
+7 .Apply new unknown values
 ## Program:
 ```
 /*